JakubCzura/KnitterNotebookProject/README.md

 ![12](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/62440784-5931-4203-81dc-6db85f503150)

-Despite looking at pattern in "Projects in progress" or "Finished projects" tab, you can also show the pattern in separate window.
+When your project's status is "in progress" or "finished" you can show the pattern in separate window.

 ![17](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/fe336a28-d988-48e8-aea1-3f1e2b83cae8)

-As you can see many images are added.
+As you can see many images have been added.
 When you compare this photo with previous photo you can see progress of knitting up a sweater.
 You can take more actions using context menu for example edit your project or delete it.
 You can also move your project in progress to planned projects or finish your project.

 ![13](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/ed4df59d-9f24-4191-b8df-ace8ecc038a7)

 If you finish your project end date is set automatically.
-You can see at the picture that the whole sweater was knitted up.
+In the picture you can see that the whole sweater has been knitted up.
 There are shown all project's details, photos and .pdf file with pattern.

 ![14](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/5f402bc3-86cf-4822-9466-1970364eef4e)